 The problem was that nobody was providing a useful resource — it was blog posts and eBooks all the way down.
 Who wants to read an eBook with nothing but quotes?
 Not I.

 Instead, we opted to create the Customer Service Quotes Database, which is a searchable index of over 400+ customer service quotes, all of which are embeddable in a single click.

 This is why considering intent is important when brainstorming content ideas or doing keyword research; not every topic is best fulfilled by a blog post.

 Our resource focuses on what people search for “customer service quotes” actually want, which is an easy way to find and browse different quotes.
 Also, it won’t insult your income by comparing it to a ham sandwich.

 I’m sure the marketers out there have a ton of ideas to contribute, so let me know of a few tricks that you keep up your sleeve to make each piece of content interesting.
 See you in the comments.

 PS: We’ve recently launched the new Buffer for Business for a better way to handle your social media in 2014, I hope it might be useful for you!

 PPS: Want to check out some of Greg’s favorite links on customer acquisition?
-Check out our Customer Acquisition Hub and fire up those bookmarks!
+Check out Customer Acquisition Strategy for Entrepreneurs Hub and fire up those bookmarks.